SimengSun01/PhaseRF/README.md

 7. PCA and Visualization
    Applying dimension reduction on the testing data, such that we plot the first 2 principal components, in which each dot represents a cell, and each dot is coloured based on the predicted labels.
 We expect to see cells (predicted) to cluster with cells in the same phase.

+## **Input**
+The input is a set of human fibroblast cells gene expression data originally curated by Rita (2022).
+The dataset used by the project is in the CSV format, a raw count expression matrix that is preprocessed (cells filtered following the standard scRNA preprocessing protocol, filtered to keep only the set of annotated cycling & G0 marker genes) before the proeject, with an extra column named as “phase” representing the phase the cells.
+Overall, the sample dataset is a raw count expression matrix with 4457 rows (cells) and 2121 columns (2120 genes and 1 label column).
+Within the label column, “phase”, we have 4 distinct labels: G0, G1, S2M, G2 in strings, while the rest of the data is consisted of integers representing the count of gene expressions.

+## **Output**
+The pipeline provides multiple levels of outputs, including the intermediate outputs that are used for further analysis.
+For the final outputs that can be found in `PhaseRF/output/results`:
+1. multiple (depends on th number of distinct labels in the dataset; in this case, it is 4) distinct confusion matrix figures are generated to illustrate the classification prediction on a label level.
+They are named following this pattern: `confusion_matrix_label_n.png`
+2. an Evaluation metrics computed based on the model performance is generated; evaluation metrics such as precision, recall, support are included.
+The calculations can be found in `metrics.txt` and `confusion_matrix.npy`
+3. a PCA visualization figure (`pca_plot.png`) computed based on the test set is provided, with each dot representing a cell in the testing data, and each cell is coloured based on their predicted labels.
+In detail, G0 cells are coloured in blue G1 coloured in orange, S cells coloured in green and G2M cells in red.
+4. a csv called `predictions.csv` that contains the detailed predicted label for each cell, which is useful for future analysis.